SIGN UP TO OUR FREE MELBOURNE-BASED COMMUNITY RECYCLING PROGRAM FOR CIGARETTE BUTTS

 Please reach us at contact@cigcycle.com.au if you cannot find an answer to your question.

-CigCycle is a community myco-cycling program for cigarette butts
+CigCycle is a collection and research program for cigarette butts

-If you are interested and eligible to participate, you will be provided with a 30 litre bin, as well as some Biogone snap-lock bags to collect cigarette butts in.
+If you are interested and eligible to participate, you will be provided with either a 30, or 55 litre bin, as well as some Biogone snap-lock bags to collect cigarette butts in.

 Instead of emptying ash trays and dust pans full of cigarette butts into general rubbish, you will empty them into a snap-lock bag and then seal the bag and put it in the bin.

-The bin is only 30 litres, so you'd only need a space that is 25 - 50 cm wide.
+The bin is the size of a household rubbish bin, so you'd only need a space that is 25 - 50 cm wide.
 We would recommend that you find a covered outdoor area with the other bins, but if you only have an indoor storeroom, then that should be sufficient.
 Although the bags are snap locked and there is a bin lid, there is a chance that the smells will escape, so we don't recommend you store it in the kitchen.

 Step 1 - Smokers deposit their cigarette butts into ash trays, as normal.